1,000+ Opportunities

 SOR initiatives addressing barriers include: Transportation - Learn more and Request a Trip 1-866-696-6195 Child Care - Subsidized Child Care Resource and Referral Services Stigma Reduction Campaign - Back to Life WV Learning the Latest on Evidence-Based Practice - SOR Workshop Series Acronyms - DoHS Acronym List For more information about SOR: WV SOR FY21 Executive Summary SOR Goals and Objectives 9/30/2020 - 9/29/2022 SOR Grant Funded Activities Frequently Asked Questions Writing Program Goals and SMART Objectives West Virginia Department of Human Services

-Based on current listing details, eligibility includes: State health departments, including the West Virginia Department of Health and Human Resources.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State health departments, including the West Virginia Department of Health and Human Resources.
+Confirm the full requirements in the official notice before applying.

 Read article